 Playing World of Warcraft was when I first became interested in video game photography.
 World of Warcraft was also the first game that actually gave you a selfie stick and asked you to tour the world taking photos of yourself.
 One of the biggest things that keeps me returning to World of Warcraft is just how beautiful the world is.
 This is a game that was originally designed in 2004.
 The artwork and design in the game has allowed the artists to create some of the most amazing lands from relatively simple textures and shapes.
 Over time World of Warcraft has become an increasingly better looking game and the in game camera and ability to remove the interface and zoom in to a first person view allows you to take amazing photos of the landscapes.

 Often when questing and enjoying the game I like to stop and take photos of some of the interesting locals throughout the world.
 The addition of flying mounts even lets you get up for some really high and wide vista shots of the land.
-Below are some of the screenshots I’ve take and uploaded to my Flickr account.

 Taking Things to a New Level of Beautiful